ENDrain/cu-numbers/README.md

 # cu-numbers

-A program for numbers conversion between Church Slavonic script (*further CU*) and Arabic numerals.
+A program for numbers conversion between Arabic and Cyrillic (*further CU*) numeral systems.

 ## Background

-See [Introduction](./INTRODUCTION.md) to learn about Cyrillic numeral system.
+See [Introduction](./INTRODUCTION.md) to learn about CU numeral system.

 ## Requirements